stomita/browserify-require-swapper/README.md

 ## Usage ##

-Require-swapper swaps all CommonJS `require()` function calls in your code to specified custom function, or for certain module which matches
+Require-swapper swaps all CommonJS `require()` function calls in your code to specified custom function, or for certain module which matches given target module list.

 ## Example ###